FAQ – Admissions

 What if a student has sufficient funds for the first year but not a future year?

-Although RSI will not cover the whole financial package of a first year student, it will cover it in future years if the student provides evidence of application for external funding and he/she is in academic good standing.
+Although RSI will not cover the whole financial package of a first year student, it will cover it in future years if the supervisor does not have funding, the the student provides evidence of application for external funding and they are in academic good standing.

 Can my graduate student work for me as an RA?